Golden Gate to Ancient Rus'. VI

 3. Who are the peasants?
 What did they trade?

 Kyiv was then divided into two districts.
 The part that stretched along the river valley was called Podol.
 And along the high bank of the Dnieper stretched the Upper City.
-Merchants and artisans lived in Podil.
+Traders and artisans lived on Podol.

-Craftsmen were engaged in blacksmithing, others sculpted clay pots, others were carpenters, others made gold and silver utensils, various decorations.
-Merchants sold hot pies with hare and mushrooms, pancakes with honey directly from the stalls.
+Craftsmen were engaged in blacksmithing, others sculpted pots from clay, still others carpentered, and still others made gold and silver dishes and various jewelry.
+Merchants were selling hot hare and mushroom pies and pancakes with honey directly from their stalls.

 Visiting peasants sold wax in bags, honey in tubs, furs (animal skins used for fur), leather, fish, and vegetables directly from the carts.